git-annex

 Now you can edit the unlocked file as you wish.
 After editing, use

-to keep the changes and lock it again.
+git annex add to keep the changes and lock it again.

 Note

-will notice that you are committing an
+When you commit, git-annex will notice that you are committing an

 unlocked file, add its new content.

-content will go to git-annex
+content will go to git-annex.

 Warning